jashburn00/LearningFullStack/CSSnotes.md

   > h1.boldclass { ...
   - *descendant* elements can be selected by adding an element type after the first selection (this targets child elements of the first selected element)
     > .main-list li { ...
+- the *!important* suffix can be added to an attribute to override any other style, regardless of specificity.
+  > color: red !important;
+  - this should be avoided unless absolutely necessary.

 ### Pseudo Classes
 Elements can be in different states (hover, visited, disabled, active) and can be selected differently based on their state.